 A hypo is when your blood glucose level falls too low.
-A hypo is normally a blood glucose level less than 4.5 or 4.0 depending on your clinic.
+A hypo is normally a blood glucose level less than 4.0.
 Your doctor or nurse will tell you what is too low for you.

 You may:

 Be pale Feel sweaty Be hungry Have 'wobbly legs' Be shivery or shaky Feel tired and drowsy Have blurred vision Feel worried or afraid Just feel funny!
 Or sometimes you may not have any of these feelings.